villim/villim.github.io/_posts/2022-04-27-just-one-click-connect-to-cisco-vpn.md

 However, after switching to AWS, VPN connecting becoming a nightmare !
 Frist, not only one VPN anymore, and then these different VPNs can access to different resources ...
 When you have to switch frequently between them ...
 Ahhhhhh

-Must have to find a way to reduce the pain.
-Thanks for all the colleagues's amazing help. ( I'm working on MacOS )
+Must find a way to reduce the pain, Lucky not only I'm thinking in this way.
+Thanks for all the colleagues's amazing help.

+BTW,  I'm working on MacOS.

 ## Idea one: Cisco AnyConnect Profile